SakshiSatpathy/ReadMe/README.md

 (c) Optimization applications including Machine Learning, Control Systems, Engineering design, and Finance

+## 6) CompSci 161 (Computer Security)
+**HW1:** Security Principles, C Memory Review, C Stack Layout, GDB, Buffer Overflow Intro

+**HW2:** Memory Safety Vulnerabilities (how to defeat stack canaries to exploit a program; identifying and preventing format string vulnerabilities), Block Ciphers, Padding, CBC Review, Padding Oracles

+**HW3:** Cryptography, Hashing Functions, El Gamal Encryption, Length Extension, Padding Oracle Lab CBC Padding Oracle Attack Lab: decrypted a message encrypted with AES-CBC using a padding oracle attack,

+**HW4:** Finding Common Patients using Symmetric-Key Encryption and Hashing, PRNGs, Diffie-Hellman Walkthrough, Signatures, Certificates, Passwords

+**HW5:** SQL Injection, Web Security True/False, Snapitterbook, Go Tutorial, Project 2 Warm-Up (Threat Model, Design Requirements for Sharing, Receiving and Revoking), SQL Injection Lab
+SQL Injection Lab: Implemented a SQL Injection Attack

+**HW6:** Network Security Intro (ARP, ARP Attack, DHCP, DHCP Attacks, BGP & IP, Defenses), Transport Layer (UDP, TCP Walkthrough, On-path TCP Hijacking, Off Path Attacker, Defenses), WPA on-path attacker, WPA in-path attacker, TLS

+**HW7:** DNA Walkthrough, DNS Amplification Attack, Intrusion Detection Systems, Protecting REGULUS (Default Design, Stateless Packet Filtering (Default-Allow, Default-Deny), Stateful Packet Filtering (with Redirection, Public VPNs, Private VPNs), Firewall Robustness, Malware, Tor Basics

+**Project 1 (Exploiting Memory Vulnerabilities):** Exploited a series of vulnerable programs on a virtual machine.
+This means that, if you provide a specially crafted input to the orbit program, you can cause it to execute your own, malicious code, called shellcode.
+We will write our input using Python 3, stored in an egg file.
+Whatever bytes are printed from the egg file will be sent as input to the vulnerable program.
+Note that at the top of all of our files, including the egg file.
+The shebang line tells the operating system that this executable should be run as a Python file:

+**Project 2 (An End-to-End Encrypted File Sharing System):**
+Applied the cryptographic primitives introduced in class to design and implement the client application for a secure file sharing system.
+File sharing system was similar to Dropbox, but secured with cryptography so that the server cannot view or tamper with your data.
+The client will be written in Golang and will allow users to take the following actions: authenticate with a username and password; save files to the server; load saved files from the server; overwrite saved files on the server; append to saved files on the server; share saved files with other users; and revoke access to previously shared files.
+Implementation used public-key encryption, digital signatures, Hash-Based Message Authentication Code (HMAC), Hash-Based Key Derivation Function (HashKDF), Password-Based Key Derivation Function (PBKDF), Symmetric Encryption, and Random-Byte Generators.

+**Project 3 (Breaching a Vulnerable Web Server):**
+Exploited a poorly designed website by finding 8 vulnerabilities in the UnicornBox servers and implementing corresponding exploits.
+These included XSS attacks, CSRF attacks, and SQL Injection attacks.

 ## 7) DES-INV 190-10 (Design and Cybersecurity) Final Project

 **Cyberus:** Designed a one-stop-shop app for smart city stakeholders (residents, government, businesses) to understand and safeguard themselves using existing cybersecurity and privacy protections.